UK vs USA Law: Guiding Your Child’s Decision

 In the previous article, we discuss how to financially prepare to send your child abroad.
-In this article, we will discuss what is better for children studying law in UK or USA
+In this article, we will discuss what is better for children studying law in the UK or USA

-80% of Indian students flock to study in UK, USA, or Canada for law, MBA, and STEM courses.
+80% of Indian students flock to study in the UK, USA, or Canada for law, MBA, and STEM courses.
 This is because these countries offer tremendous academic opportunities, a brilliant ROI, and a chance to work globally.

 Law in the USA

 The USA is a preferred country for higher education for most of the students in India.
 It is one of the best choices for studying law because it offers a plethora of dignified universities to elevate your child’s CV.

 Not only will it improve their communication skills and strategies, but it can also provide them with exposure to different law specializations that other universities may not offer.

 From moot courts to internships, the exposure offered by Law Schools in the USA is tremendous; this is why these schools have a very low acceptance rate and are highly competitive.

 Some of the best law universities in the USA are as follows: